gitskim/OperatingSystem/lecture21-kernel-virtual-memory/README.md

 ![wq_head](../img/wait_queues.svg)

 * wait queue head is the starting point for wait queues.
 And each wait_queue points to a task_struct.
+* There are different kinds of wait queues such as lock wait queues, I/O wait queues, so if a process is waiting on I/O, it'd be put on the I/O wait queue.

 # TASK_RUNNING